holochain/deepkey/README.md

 > *There can only be one KSR on a Deepkey source chain.*

 #### What is a KSR?
+A keyset is the set of keys governed by a ruleset, presumably under the control of one person.

+When you install a new app in Holochain, by default a new keypair is generated to control the source chain of that app.
+The public key of that keypair serves as the address of your agent in that app's DHT.
+The private key signs all of your network communications and all actions on your chain.
+Deepkey registers, manages, and reports on the validity of each `AgentPubKey` installed on your conductor.

 A `KeysetRoot` (KSR) is self-declared onto the network using a single-purpose throwaway keypair.